elatoskinas/blog/_posts/2019-06-01-gsoc-2019-first-steps.markdown

 {% include figure image_path="/assets/images/posts/gsoc2019/design/DataSetDataImporting.png" alt="Data Set importing options image" caption="Data Set data import" %}

-Details on this will follow, and this design is in an early stage.
+Details on this will follow, as this design is in an early stage.

 ## Next steps